 Every child deserves the opportunity to learn and reach for his/her dreams.
 This is what I learned from my favorite poet, Langston Hughes, and it is the philosophy of our classroom.
 Welcome to the third grade!

 My name is Claire Lowe.
-I have been very lucky to have taught fourth grade at Woodrow Wilson school since 1999 and third grade since 2017.
+I have been very lucky to have taught fourth grade at Woodrow Wilson school since 1999.
 Previously I taught at Coast Academy School in Mombasa, Kenya.
 I love to travel and explore the world.

 When I teach math, I try to make it meaningful to students.
 I believe all students can excel in math if they focus on understanding the concepts, not memorizing formulas.
 Problem solving is a big part of third grade.
 Students learn to apply the mathematical skills they already know to new situations.

 Writing is an important form of relaying ideas and self-expression.
-In third grade, children write in response to reading, essays, fiction, and personal narratives.
+Children write in response to reading, essays, fiction, and personal narratives.